 1. Treating fungal infection

-Epsom salt has been used to treat wounds and infections.
+Epsom salt has been used to treat wounds and infections, but caution is recommended because it could also irritate the wound.
 While it doesn’t cure the infection, Epsom salt can be used to draw out the infection and soften the skin to help boost medication effects.

 Epsom soaks can be used to support the work of medications your doctor has prescribed.
 Before using this treatment, discuss your options with a doctor.
 Some infections, such as staph infection, worsen from hot water or salt mixes.